so4neet/mschne/README.md

 # MSCHNE

-A game engine library for C. Please note that the engine is in early development, and is missing fundamental features.
-It currently can only create a basic empty window.
+A game engine library written in C. Current state of the engine will be kept more up to date in the docs.

+To build, clone the repo and run `buildall.sh`.
+This will build the engine library and all the test files against it.
+The test files are mainly kept to ensure no accidental regressions are made.

 - [Documentation](./docs/main.md)